 You might also find some norigaes in famous shopping places like Busanjin Market and Myeongdong, which are also known for products like clothes, accessories, jewelry, and skincare products!

-But if you want to get norigae without flying to South Korea, you can search for online shops like Joteta—an authentic Korean online shop that offers quality norigaes, bojagi, and hanboks.
-You can also search on Amazon for more designs!
+But if you want to get norigae without flying to South Korea, you can check out online shops like Joteta.
+They have really beautiful designs!

 Tattoos in South Korea are becoming less taboo than before.
 In fact, K-pop idols like TWICE’s Chaeyoung, BTS’ Jungkook, and EXO’s Chanyeol have a plethora of permanent tattoos!
 So, many young Koreans are starting to get mini and even large tattoos to express themselves and embrace individualism.